khendarg/hvordan/README.md

 <!--General layout and various text copied from https://github.com/SaierLaboratory/TCDBtools/blob/master/manuals/famXpander.md-->

 ## haystack
-A stack of needles may overflow buffers
+A stack of needles may overflow

 Compares two sequences based on CGAT (<- GSAT) Z-scores of TMSs (<- HMMTOP) using a linear gap cost Smith-Waterman implementation